bbetov/isoduration/README.md

 ## Limitations

-The ISO 8601 allows the durations to be specified using a decimal notation.
+The ISO 8601 allows the durations to be specified using a decimal notation, which is not currently supported.

 Months are considered to be 30 days.